j1nxie/closure-api/README.md

 # closure-api

-> [!WARNING]
-> the hosted instance at https://closure.rylie.moe/ is currently down, as Gamepress is in the middle of rewriting their sites and redoing their infrastructure, and the Arknights wiki has yet to go back online.

 `closure-api` is a simple API used for obtaining upcoming and currently running events for Arknights, done by scraping [Arknights Terra Wiki](https://arknights.wiki.gg/).

 ## license